 NOTE FOR MY PATIENTS: MY PRACTICE HAS NEVER USED PIP IMPLANTS: Please click here for more information.

 The consultation for breast augmentation also involves exploring topics that are important depending on one’s health and age.
 These important considerations may include: future pregnancy and breast-feeding, mammograms or cancer surveillance, the longevity of the procedure, and The Breast Implant Registry.

 In summary, breast augmentation should not affect pregnancy, breast feeding, cancer risk or detection and surgery results have good longevity.

 The Breast Implant Registry: is a government endorsed initiative that is focused on patient safety.
 It is a secure environment to record and store data from any breast implant procedure for the purposes of public health and research.
-It costs $25 to register each implant (ie. $50 if two implants) and I encourage all my patients to opt-in.
-In the interest of your safety, my practice pays for your registration.
-If you prefer not to be on the register, please let me know so your wishes are respected.
+I use this registry for all my patients to ensure safe outcomes.
 Please click here for more information.